saeedfarhang/notifier-service-demo/devstack/setup.md

 ##### Configuration (local.conf)

-A minimal configuration is used to enable only required services.
+A minimal configuration is used to enable only required services. create a file with `local.conf` name in devstack directory and put this:

 ```ini
 [[local|localrc]]